-- The closing of a new \$1.2 billion senior secured term loan facility to refinance the outstanding amounts under BCH's existing first and second lien credit facilities. - · The closing of a \$400 million revolving credit facility.
+- · The closing of a new \$1.2 billion senior secured term loan facility to refinance the outstanding amounts under BCH's existing first and second lien credit facilities. - The closing of an increase to the existing revolving credit facility to \$400 million from \$300 million.